Look to the Gut: Increasing Microbiome Diversity

 As these researchers re-emphasized in their conclusion: “[I]mpoverishment of the intestinal microbiota was observed in domestic horses compared to feral animals.”
 9

-Increasing microbial diversity in the gut
+Increasing microbiome diversity in the gut

-What the wild horses are teaching us is that their varied diet increases the microbial diversity in the gut.
+What the wild horses are teaching us is that their varied diet increases the microbiome diversity in the gut.
 How can we help the microbiome in our domesticated horses become more like that of their free-roaming relatives?

 If you are feeding alfalfa pellets, add some Teff hay pellets (12% protein, 27% fiber, 8% NSC) to encourage more microbial diversity.